chebra14/Obsidian-Notes/Admin/What I Want To Do.md

 A control system is required to do the slide.

 Simplistically, there must be a light to come on when the car is at the intended friction limit.

+### GOAL:

+Run a simulation that can create an algorithm to estimate how much slipping is required based on the frictional coefficient.

+Create a model that uses steering and acceleration as an input that affects cornering force.

+The cars weight has to do with the inertia, and when you can get back on throttle.
+Hence the lighter cars will grip up and turn better.